wso2/open-healthcare-docs/en/docs/configurations/email-notification.md

 # Configurations for Enabling Email Notifications

-This page documents the configurations that should be added in order to enable email notifications to the file deployment.toml under <code>&lt;OH_APIM_HOME&gt;/repository/conf</code>.
+This page documents the configurations that should be added in order to enable email notifications to the 'deployment.toml' file under <code>&lt;OH_APIM_HOME&gt;/repository/conf</code>.

 Email notifications can be enabled for the following events:<br>
 <ul>